WilliamQLiu/williamqliu.github.io/_posts/2020-03-15-clean-architecture.md

 partitioning the system into components, and arranging these components into a dependency hierarchy that protects high-level components form changes in lower-level components.

+Summary: __You should be able to extend a classes behavior, without modifying it.__

 #### LSP: The Liskov Substitution Principle

 __The Liskov Substitution Principle__ says that subtypes are defined as the following substitution property:

 If for each object 01 of type S there is an object 02 of type T such that for all programs P defined in terms of T, the behavior of P is unchanged when 01 is substituted for 02 then S is a subtype of T.

+Summary: __Derived classes must be substitutable for their base classes.__

 ##### The Square/Rectangle Problem